-What to include when submitting materials for feature articles, Shotcrete Corners or Technical Tips:
+What to include when submitting materials for a feature article, Shotcrete Corner, or Technical Tip:

 - Four or more illustrations preferred (photos, tables, charts, drawing details, etc.)

-- Full references (if appropriate), properly formatted (see below for reference examples).
+- Full references (if appropriate), properly formatted (see below for link to reference examples)

 - Captions for each illustration